-1.3.2 Indicator title 100% of audit findings addressed by due date as set out in audit implementation plan Definition All (100%) audit findings to be addressed within the audit implementation plan due date (Management Letter findings) Source of data Quarterly report on audit implementation plan and supporting documentation maintained by the Chief Financial Officer Method of Calculation/ Assessment Quantitative: Simple count Cumulative - per annum Assumptions None Reporting cycle Annually Desired performance 100% of audit findings addressed by due date Indicator responsibility Director and all Section Managers
+1.3.2 Indicator title 100% of audit findings addressed by due date as set out in audit implementation plan Definition All (100%) audit findings to be addressed within the audit implementation plan due date (Management Letter findings) Source of data Quarterly report on audit implementation plan and supporting documentation maintained by the Chief Financial Officer Method of Calculation/ Quantitative: Simple count Assessment Cumulative - per annum Assumptions None Reporting cycle Annually Desired performance 100% of audit findings addressed by due date Indicator responsibility Director and all Section Managers

 1.4.1 Indicator title Less than 10% negative comments by public in visitors' book per annum.
 Definition Total negative comments recorded by the public in the visitors' book to be less than 10% of total comments per annum.
 Thus 90% of comments compared to the total must be neutral or positive.
-Source of data Visitors Book Method of Calculation/ Assessment Qualitative Once per annum Assumptions None Reporting cycle Annually Desired performance No negative comment on service delivery.
+Source of data Visitors Book Method of Calculation/ Qualitative Assessment Once per annum Assumptions None Reporting cycle Annually Desired performance No negative comment on service delivery.
 Indicator responsibility Director and all Section Managers

-1.5.1 Indicator title Annually attend all 100% CEO Forum meetings which are arranged by Executive Authority (incl. virtual meetings) Definition Director or nominee to attend all CEO Forum meetings (incl. virtual meetings) which are arranged by the Executive Authority Source of data Expenditure vouchers or Minutes of meetings maintained by the Finance Section or Director Method of Calculation/ Assessment Quantitative: Simple count Cumulative - per annum Assumptions It is assumed that the Executive Authority will hold two meetings per annum.
+1.5.1 Indicator title Annually attend all 100% CEO Forum meetings which are arranged by Executive Authority (incl. virtual meetings) Definition Director or nominee to attend all CEO Forum meetings (incl. virtual meetings) which are arranged by the Executive Authority Source of data Expenditure vouchers or Minutes of meetings maintained by the Finance Section or Director Method of Calculation/ Quantitative: Simple count Assessment Cumulative - per annum Assumptions It is assumed that the Executive Authority will hold two meetings per annum.
 The Museum can only attend meetings if arranged by the Executive Authority.
-Reporting cycle Annually Desired performance Attendance of 2 CEO Forum meetings Indicator responsibility Director
+Reporting cycle Ánnually Desired performance Attendance of 2 CEO Forum meetings Indicator responsibility Director

-1.5.2 Indicator title Annually attend all (100%) CFO Forum meetings which are arranged by Executive Authority (incl. virtual meetings) Definition CFO or nominee to attend all CFO Forum meetings (incl. virtual meetings) which are arranged by the Executive Authority Source of data Expenditure vouchers or Minutes of meetings maintained by the Finance Section or CFO Method of Calculation/ Assessment Quantitative: Simple count Cumulative - per annum Assumptions It is assumed that the Executive Authority will hold two meetings per annum.
+1.5.2 Indicator title Annually attend all (100%) CFO Forum meetings which are arranged by Executive Authority (incl. virtual meetings) Definition CFO or nominee to attend all CFO Forum meetings (incl. virtual meetings) which are arranged by the Executive Authority Source of data Expenditure vouchers or Minutes of meetings maintained by the Finance Section or CFO Method of Calculation/ Quantitative: Simple count Assessment Cumulative - per annum Assumptions It is assumed that the Executive Authority will hold two meetings per annum.
+The Museum can only attend meeting It is assumed that the Executive Authority will hold two meetings per annum.
 The Museum can only attend meetings if arranged by the Executive Authority.
-Reporting cycle Annually Desired performance Attendance of 2 CFO Forum meetings Indicator responsibility Director and CFO
+Reporting cycle Annually by the Executive Authority.
+Annually Desired performance Indicator responsibility Director and CFO

 1.5.3 Indicator title Annually attend all (100%) Heritage Sector Forum meetings which are arranged by Executive Authority (incl. virtual meetings) Definition Director or nominee to attend all Heritage Sector Forum meetings (incl. virtual meetings) which are arranged by the Executive Authority.
-Source of data Expenditure vouchers or Minutes of meetings maintained by the Finance Section or Director Method of Calculation/ Assessment Quantitative: Simple count Cumulative - per annum Assumptions It is assumed that the Executive Authority will hold two meetings per annum.
+Source of data Expenditure vouchers or Minutes of meetings maintained by the Finance Section or Director Method of Calculation/ Quantitative: Simple count Assessment Cumulative - per annum Assumptions It is assumed that the Executive Authority will hold two meetings per annum.
 The Museum can only attend meetings if arranged by the Executive Authority.
 Reporting cycle Annually Desired performance Attendance of 2 Heritage Sector Forum meetings Indicator responsibility Director and Deputy Director